raghavprasad13/blockchain-tribbler/README.md

 ## Running tests
 We have a few tests in the `tests` directory as well as a couple in the `scripts` directory.
 The command to run a test file is: `brownie test <path to test file>`.
 For instance, `brownie test scripts/test_python_tribbler.py`

+## Backend code
+We are using the blockchain to serve as our backend.
+And the code we are using to communicate/perform operations on the backend is housed in the `contracts` directory. `contracts` contains Solidity smart contracts that define a main `Tribbler` contract and user-specific `User` contracts.

+## Other branches
+We have three main variations of our Tribbler on Blockchain implementation, housed in three different branches of this repository:
+- This branch: contain our most optimized design wherein we chose to deploy a `User` contract for each different user in our system
+- `inefficient`: TODO
+- `efficient-code`: TODO

 ## Tribbler Contract
 ## User Contract